kide-vm/kide/README.md

 Fork and create a branch before sending pulls.

+PS: I have started formulating a Democratic Open Source process, but it is still early days.
+Still, if you want to help, reach out.
+I am hoping to initiate an alternative to the benevolent dictator model that is currently the norm.

 ## Copyright

-Copyright (c) 2014-8 Torsten Ruger.
+Copyright (c) 2014-20 Torsten Ruger.

 See LICENSE.txt for further details.